rebsonoliveira/sql-server/samples/manage/sql-server-extended-security-updates/readme.md

 ---

 ## <a name="What"></a> What are Extended Security Updates for SQL Server
-Extended Security Updates (ESUs) include provision of Security Updates rated **Critical** by [MSRC](https://portal.msrc.microsoft.com/security-guidance/summary).
+Extended Security Updates (ESUs) for SQL Server 2008/2008 R2 include provision of Security Updates, when a security vulnerability is found and rated **Critical** by [MSRC](https://portal.msrc.microsoft.com/security-guidance/summary) in these versions.
+There is no regular release cadence for SQL Server ESUs.

-ESUs will be distributed if and when available, and do not include:
+ESUs will be distributed **if and when available**, and do not include:
 -  New features
 -  Customer-requested non-security hotfixes
 -  Design change requests